highcharts/highcharts/docs/stock/hlc-chart.md

 ![hlc.png](hlc-chart.png)

-For more information on the hlc chart, see the [API reference](https://api.highcharts.com/highstock/plotOptions.hlc).
+For more information on the HLC chart, see the [API reference](https://api.highcharts.com/highstock/plotOptions.hlc).